fluke777/RoboND-Kinematics-Project/writeup_template.md

     tg(2) = sin(2)/ sqrt(cos^2(x)sin^2(y) + cos^2(x)cos^2(y))

+Here the example uses Z Y X matrix.
+The real code actually uses R3_EE.
+First we calculate

+	T3_EE = T3_4 * T4_5 * T5_6 * T6_EE

+Then we turn into rotational by croppping and use sympy to simplify.
+Then we apply exactly the same approach as above.

 ### Project Implementation

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.